-When scientists surveyed 29 thousand indicators of global warming from bark beetles in Alaska to the date of grape harvests at vinyards to damaged coral reefs in tropical oceans, 90 percent indicated the earth is warming.
+When scientists surveyed 29 thousand indicators of global warming from bark beetles in Alaska to the date of grape harvests at vineyards to damaged coral reefs in tropical oceans, more than 90 percent indicated the earth is warming.

 Global warming is real.
 There is a consensus among climate scientists